arcann-chem/arcann_training/docs/examples/sn2.md

 # SN2

 Here we introduce the basic usage of the ArcaNN software, ilustrated by a SN2 reaction.
-All the files can be found in the github page.
+All the files can be found in the [GitHub Repository](https://github.com/arcann-chem/arcann_training/); and after ArcaNN installation, you will find them at `examples/sn2_ch3cl_br/` inside your local `arcann_traininig` directory.

-Two iterative trainings were done : a first non-reactive training on reactant and products structures, followed by a reactive training where transition structures were generated.
+For this reaction, two iterative trainings were performed : a first non-reactive training on reactant and products structures, followed by a reactive training where transition structures were generated.

 The non-reactive ArcaNN training in detailed in the following sections.